-Work your way up to 5 minute encounters, and then try for 6, 7, 8 minutes, and longer.
+Work your way up to 5-minute encounters, and then try for 6, 7, 8 minutes, and longer.
 Keep this up for a month until you can have substantial sessions together (such as 30 minutes) without any major problem.
 If your Husky jumps for the cat or displays other predatory behavior, issue feedback with a firm “no”.
 No need to punish the dog, rather issue praise and positive feedback when he shows restraint.

 6. Monitor closely

-At one point you will have the husky off leash.
-Still make sure you have the cat’s safe place open so they have somewhere to run to if frightened.
-Otherwise keep close to your Husky and be prepared to grab the collar if he or she gets rough.
+At one point you will have the husky off-leash.
+Still, make sure you have the cat’s safe place open so they have somewhere to run to if frightened.
+Otherwise, keep close to your Husky and be prepared to grab the collar if he or she gets rough.

-With a bit of luck your cat and dog are starting to get along nicely!
-Of course it might take many weeks or months of supervision to gain the confidence that they won’t hurt each other.
+With a bit of luck, your cat and dog are starting to get along nicely!
+Of course, it might take many weeks or months of supervision to gain the confidence that they won’t hurt each other.
 It is quite ok to have the two separated every time you are out of the house, just in case something does happen.

 7. Warning signs

-Aggressive behavior by either animal are a sign that the relationship needs further work.
+Aggressive behavior by either animal is a sign that the relationship needs further work.
 Cats tend to wave their tail when anxious, take swipes with their paw, and stare intently at their foe.
 Huskies tend to get excited and move a lot, maybe try to pick the cat up in his/her jaw.

-However there is a fine line between play and fight.
+However, there is a fine line between play and fight.
 In this video the animals get along ok, despite the slightly aggressive behavior:

-With patience and a bit of knowledge you might just pull it off – introducing two natural foes to each other and have them get along.
+With patience and a bit of knowledge, you might just pull it off – introducing two natural foes to each other and have them get along.
 It’s not an easy process and given the choice, not one most Husky owners want to deal with.
 Just remember to take things slow and give lots of positive feedback to your Husky when he or she behaves nicely around your cat.